logdna/stdlib-node/README.md

 ```

 **returns** [Object][] An object containing only the keys which passed the test function.
-The return object will have a `null` prototype.

 #### `typecast`(obj: [Object][] [, depth: [Number][] = 1000]): [Object][]